 Somalia is one of the poorest countries in the world, with an estimated 43% of its nine million population living on less than $1 a day, and 73% under $2 a day.
-Many of these are among the 1.1 million people internally displaced by over two decades of conflict and famine.
+Many of these are among the 2.6 million people internally displaced by over two decades of conflict and famine.
+In 2020 5.2 million people were identified as in need of humanitarian assistance with 3.5 million falling into the category of ‘crisis’ or ‘emergency food insecurity’.

 The newly-declared independent republic of Somaliland and the autonomous region of Puntland have managed to establish functioning governments but much of Somalia remains divided between clan or regional militias.
 The creation of a new federal government has prompted hopes for longer term stability, but uncertainty remains over the powers of constituent states.
 In the meantime violence and deprivation continue, with the United Nations Development Programme describing Somalia’s human development progress as “strikingly low” particularly in access to health and education.